 Investigation into blood types continued and in 1940 Landsteiner and Weiner did an experiment involving Rhesus monkeys.
 They discovered what is now known as the Rhesus factor (Rh), leading to the Rhesus factor being added to a person’s blood type.
 This set the stage for Robert Coombs.
 Around 1945, he created both the Indirect Agglutination Test (IAT), also called the Indirect Coombs Test, and the Direct Agglutination Test (DAT), also called the Direct Coombs Test, both of which are invaluable to the detection of HDFN.
 After the introduction of the IAT, there was a rapid increase in identifying alloantibodies.
 Around this time approximately 245 blood cell antigens were discovered and classified into 29 blood group systems.
 New antigens are still being discovered today.
 By 1950, though alloimmunization could be identified and tested for, there was still no prenatal intervention or hope available for HDFN.

 The 1950s and 1960s saw the greatest advancement for treatment of HDFN.
 In 1958, Bevis performed the first analysis of amniotic fluid and found bilirubin.
-Around the same time, Cremer created the first artificial phototherapy unit to help infants with jaundice, the first treatment option for the other major side effect of HDFN.
+Around the same time, Cremer created the first artificial phototherapy unit to help infants with jaundice, the first non-invasive treatment option for the other major side effect of HDFN.
 Bevis’ discovery of bilirubin in amniotic fluid led to Liley’s extensive work in the 1960s where he created a chart for normal and high bilirubin in amniotic fluid.
 In the early 1960s, it was too risky to directly test the fetus, so the amniotic fluid was tested instead.
 As fetal blood cells die, they produce bilirubin, which is then excreted into the amniotic fluid.
 Liley was able to use the bilirubin measurements to determine if a fetus was anemic.
 In 1963 Liley conducted the first intraperitoneal intrauterine transfusion, the first maternal Intrauterine Transfusion (IUT) by injecting donor blood directly into the fetus’ abdomen.
+The fetal position was first determined using palpation of the pregnant woman’s abdomen.
+Liley then taped paper clips on the mother’s belly and then took an Xray.
+He then blindly placed a needle into the pregnant uterus and into the fetal abdomen!
 This procedure was fraught with difficulties and risks, but was the only treatment option available for HDFN at the time and offered alloimmunized women a glimpse of hope.

-Advancements continued and in 1980 Angela and Robinson used plasmapheresis (removing maternal blood and separating plasma before transfusing blood back into the mother) to reduce the amount of antibodies circulating in the mother’s blood.
-In 1981, Rodeck introduced the intravenous transfusion (IVT) again, but this time with the aid of a fetoscope.
+Advancements continued and in 1980 Angela and Robinson used plasmapheresis (removing maternal blood and separating plasma before transfusing blood back into the mother) to reduce the amount of circulating antibodies.
+In 1981, Rodeck introduced the intravenous transfusion (IVT) by placing a needle into the umbilical vein of the fetus again, but this time with the aid of a fiberoptic fetoscope (a tiny telescope placed into the womb to find a blood vessel on the surface of the placenta).
 The intrauterine transfusion was still very difficult, but the procedure became much more successful.
-Around this time, ultrasound-guided fetal blood sampling began, and in 1982 ultrasound-guided IVT following cordocentesis begins.
+Around this time, ultrasound-guided fetal blood sampling began, and in 1982 ultrasound-guided Band described the first successful IVT following cordocentesis begins.
 This was the decade that in utero treatment for HDFN really evolved and became more commonplace.
-Higher procedure success rates meant that more women were giving birth to live babies, but they still suffered from jaundice and late onset anemia.
+Higher procedure success rates meant that more women were giving birth to live babies, but these infants still suffered from jaundice and late onset anemia.
 1987 saw Hara first use IVIG on an infant to help with late onset anemia.
-Five years later, Ohls used erythropoietin for infants with late onset anemia as well.
+Five years later, Ohls used erythropoietin – a hormone given as an injection to make the bone marrow produce more red blood cells.
+This was used to treat infants with late onset anemia as well.
 Both practices are still in use today.

 Since Liley’s work in the 1960s, amniocentesis was still the only way to check for fetal anemia.
 Unfortunately Liley’s original chart only worked after 27 weeks gestation.
-In 1993 Queenan developed his chart for assessing the severity of HDFN from 14-40 weeks.
-This allowed for earlier fetal assessment and earlier transfusion.
-One problem still remained to be solved: amniocentesis raised the risk of developing additional antibodies and increasing titers.
+In 1993 Queenan developed his chart for assessing the severity of HDFN from 14-40 weeks gestation.
+This allowed for earlier fetal assessment and intrauterine transfusions.
+One problem still remained to be solved: amniocentesis raised the risk of developing additional antibodies and increasing maternal titers.
 In 1995, Mari et al conducted groundbreaking work which solved that problem and revolutionized the care of an alloimmunized pregnancy.
-Mari and colleagues used an ultrasound of the middle cerebral artery (MCA) to measure the peak systolic velocity of the blood.
+Mari and colleagues used a specialized doppler ultrasound of the middle cerebral artery (MCA) in the fetal brain, to measure the peak systolic velocity of the blood.
 The faster the blood flows, the more anemic the fetus is.
 This revolutionized fetal monitoring for HDFN and eliminated the risks associated with the invasive amniocentesis procedure.
 Today, we no longer use serial amniocentesis as a way to check for anemia; instead it has been replaced with MCA scans starting as early as 15 weeks.

 The next big advancement came in the late 1990s.
-In 1997 fetal DNA is discovered in maternal plasma.
-With the discovery of fetal cells in maternal circulation, clinicians could now look at those cells to get an idea of fetal antigen status.
-Just one year later cell free fetal DNA was being used to check the RhD status of the fetus.
-This meant that Rhogam could be avoided if an Rh- woman was found to be carrying an Rh- fetus.
+In 1997 fetal DNA was discovered in maternal plasma.
+Just one year later cell free fetal DNA was being used to check the RhD antigen status of the fetus.
+This meant that RhoGAM© could be avoided if an Rh- woman was found to be carrying an Rh- fetus.
 It also meant that a sensitized Rh- woman with an Rh+ fetus would be more closely monitored for signs of anemia.
 This advancement is still being developed today.
-Today we are able to test for the Kell, D, C/c, and E/e antigen status of the fetus simply by drawing the mother’s blood.
+Today some countries are able to test for the Kell, D, C/c, and E/e antigen status of the fetus simply by drawing the mother’s blood.
 While many testing facilities are located in Europe, blood may be drawn from anywhere in the world and shipped for testing.

-In 2003, Trevett et al published material showing that maternal administration of phenobarbital reduces the need for exchange transfusion in infants with HDFN.
+In 2003, Trevett et al published material showing that the maternal administration of phenobarbital reduces the need for exchange transfusion in infants with HDFN.
 This drug can help mature the fetal liver so that the neonate is better able to process the higher levels of bilirubin.
 Just two years later, Kirplani reported the first use of IVIG on a fetus in utero for Rh disease.
-By the end of 2009, 400 years after the symptoms of HDFN were first reported, we now have several methods to test for the disease, lower maternal titers, help the fetus in utero, and treat several issues in the newborn.
+By the end of 2009, 400 years after the first suspected cases of HDFN were reported, we now have several methods to test for the disease, lower maternal titers, help the fetus in utero, and treat issues in the newborn.

 2019 has brought the development of a new drug, Nipocalimab also known as M281.
-M281 is a monoclonal antibody that blocks all antibodies from crossing the placenta.
+M281 is a monoclonal antibody that blocks antibodies from crossing the placenta.
 The U.S. Food and Drug Administration has fast tracked the drug as a treatment for HDFN.
-Studies on alloimmunized pregnant women have begun.
+Studies on alloimmunized pregnant women who have previously given birth to a severely affected fetus are underwayhave begun.
 Today alloimmunization is no longer the death sentence it was years ago.Today women in developed countries have hope and an expectation for a successful pregnancy with the appropriate medical care.
-Though many consider Rh disease to be eradicated due to RhD prophylaxis (Rhogam), limited access to care and alloimmunization to other red blood cell antigens remains a significant problem.
+Though many consider Rh disease to be eradicated due to RhD prophylaxis (RhoGAM©), limited access to quality care, and alloimmunization to other red blood cell antigens remain a significant problem.
 Once a woman is alloimmunized, appropriate management of her affected pregnancies is essential.
 Unfortunately, a lack of standardized care and provider experience along with a lack of access to treatment options poses a significant threat to an alloimmunized woman’s child.
-Alloimmunization claims hundreds of thousands of lives around the globe each year in countries without the technology listed above.
+Alloimmunization claims hundreds of thousands of lives around the globe each year in countries without the technology described above.
 We still have a long way to go before this dangerous disease is properly and consistently treated.